Ruminating, or letting your thoughts repeat, is a very common function of your brain. But what if it starts to affect other aspects of your life?

-- Overthinking seriously affects our sleep cycle.
-When we overthink, our brain is unable to shut down as the thoughts keep running through its circuits.
-Extensive periods of sleep deprivation because of this can lead to several health problems, as well as affect your memory, learning, and cognitive abilities.
+- Overthinking seriously affects your sleep cycle.
+When you overthink, your brain is unable to shut down as the thoughts keep running through its circuits.
+Extensive periods of sleep deprivation can lead to several health problems, as well as affect your memory, learning, and cognitive abilities.

 How to Stop Overthinking?